Getting Your Bearings as a Celiac or GF-er in Madrid:

 Some people have written reviews about this bakery boasting that they have a huge assortment of gluten-free ‘products and breads’.
 This isn’t really true, except for sweets.
 What they do have, sometimes, is a loaf or two (though late in the day you won’t find any) of super heavy white rice flour bread (that is kept chilled because it’s so crumby and heavy and needs to stick together) for sale.
-Fine, if you find it in the frozen aisle or a package at the supermarket.
-But disappointing when you go to a ‘bakery’ hoping for something you can actually eat without frying or toasting and that won’t burst into a pile of crumbs when you look at it.
+And, they do offer sandwiches with gluten free bread which is nice.
+Though I don’t love their bread it’s a nice offering.

 In short, If you are craving gluten free sweets it’s a great place to stop and have a cappuccino and a piece of cake, tart or a cookie (like a gluten eating person!).
 Yes they have wifi.

 Celikatessen (Calle de Valderribas, 30)

 The bread at Celikatessen is phenomenal.
 The ingredient and the quality are the highest I’ve seen anywhere in Madrid.
 Sergio doesn’t just bake basic, dry, nutrition-less gluten free baguettes.
 He started the bakery because he’s a celiac and didn’t see any other bakeries doing whole grain or healthy high quality gluten free breads.